Best All-Mountain Skis

 Volkl M5 Mantra

 The Volkl M5 Mantra is precisely what our testers imagine when dreaming about a true "one ski quiver."
 It absolutely charges through crud, yet is remarkably lively in the powder.
 It holds an edge extremely well in all snow conditions and speeds but also releases turns easily in choppy snow.
 It is lightweight enough to be comfortable in the air and when navigating mogul troughs.
 This ski is just as at home on an East Coast groomer as it is in blower champagne powder in Utah as it is in steep chutes and big drops in the Sierra Nevada.
 Volkl recently brought the M5 back to its Mantra roots and reintroduced camber underfoot.
 Although some people enjoyed the version of the Mantra's with a unique full rocker profile, most of our testers were pleased with the pop and energy the camber delivers.
 The M5 also has a much larger sweet spot and is more forgiving than previous models, which makes it more accessible to a wider range of skier abilities and put it back on top our the men's all-mountain ski lineup.

 This year's version is unchanged, and as a result, there is still not a whole lot to complain about.
 Our testers did notice some minor chatter when flying down the mountain at speed, but it wasn't enough to compromise performance or lower its rating scores.
 All of the positive features found in these planks more than make up for this small flaw.
-Because of this we have once again awarded the Mantra M5 the esteemed title of best Men's All-Mountain ski of 2019-2020.
+Because of this we have once again awarded the Mantra M5 the esteemed title of best Men's All-Mountain Ski.

 Read review: Volkl M5 Mantra